fedimint/fedimint-web-sdk/docs/core/FedimintWallet/index.md

 # FedimintWallet Overview

 The `FedimintWallet` class serves as the main entry point for the library.
-It orchestrates the various services and the WorkerClient.
+It orchestrates the various services and the TransportClient.

 ::: info
 Check out the [Getting Started](../getting-started) guide to get started using the Fedimint Web SDK.